patrickbiegon/ionize-react-app/README.md

 Spin up Nginx server and server the files!

+This you can do easily using _Docker_ - see build/www folder for the Dockerfile

+Make sure that both _docker_ and _docker-compose_ are available in the machine.

 To build a Docker Image, you have to run the following command in our terminal:
  ```
 docker build -f build/droid/Dockerfile -t myApp:v1